 Clinical Staff: All of the clinical staff have graduate degrees in social work and are professionally credentialed/ licensed.
 They are proponents of family therapy and have been trained in psychodynamic model of treatment and provide therapy to for a range of presenting problems.

-Joe Armentano, LCSW, Coordinator of Staff Development and Training, has been a member of the NFSB family in a clinical role since 2009.
-Joe brings a passion for developing and facilitating growth in human beings which was developed in a twenty-year history with the Dale Carnegie organization as a professional trainer and coach, which inspired him to enter the social work profession.
-Joe partners with his clients to effect change, believing that each of us is the ultimate expert in our lives, but it takes genuine trust and safety in a therapeutic relationship to explore how we reach our potential.
-Joe is guided by the philosophy, “give a man a fish and you feed him for a day; teach a man to fish and you feed him for life.”
-Joe works with individuals, couples and families, specializing in the Imago model with couples and Structural Family Systems Therapy with families and a psychodynamic approach with individuals.
-Joe has successfully facilitated the Anger Management Group for five years at NFSB and for the past two years has mentored Master’s level student interns in accredited social work and counseling programs in local universities.
-From adjustment issues to chronic mental health diagnoses, Joe lives by the NFSB philosophy of “instilling hope, one session at a time.”
+Joe Armentano, LCSW, Coordinator of Staff Development and Training, has been a member of the NFSB clinical staff since 2009.
+He brings a passion for facilitating growth in individuals which was developed during a 20-year history with the Dale Carnegie organization as a professional trainer and coach.
+Joe partners with his clients to effect change, believing it takes genuine trust and safety in a therapeutic relationship to explore how we reach our human potential.
+Joe is guided by the philosophy, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for life.”
+He works with individuals, couples and families, specializing in the Imago model with couples, structural family systems therapy with families and a psychodynamic approach with individuals.
+He successfully facilitated the anger management group, the men’s group and has mentored masters level interns from university board accredited social work and counseling programs.
+In performing a range of clinical functions, from personal adjustment intervention to chronic mental health diagnoses, Joe believes in instilling hope, one session at a time.